The Best Waste Management Practices

 On average, an office worker uses around 10,000 sheets of paper per year, and almost half of that amount ends up in the trash.
 Despite the technological advancements we have made, most businesses still use pen and ink for nearly all of their dealings.
 That’s millions of tons of paper that end up in landfills across the world every single year.
 The number of trees that get cut down to produce most of that paper is even bigger than that.

-So, in order to avoid adding to the pile, you can make your business as paperless as possible.
-For instance, draft all contracts, addendums, deals, etc., in digital PDF files and have your employees use Cloud to store important data.
+So, to avoid adding to the pile, you can make your business as paperless as possible.
+For instance, draft all contracts, addendums, deals, etc., in digital PDF files and have your employees use the cloud to store important data.
 When you do have to print, do so on both sheets of paper and use ‘draft mode’ while printing to save on ink expenses.

 Compost Lunches